-The Center for Cultural Landscapes produces research and creates new models of innovative cultural landscape stewardship in the region, the nation and around the globe.
-We are an interdisciplinary group of anthropologists, historians, landscape architects, architects, and planners who are connected to, and collaborating with, a larger group of associated professionals and organizations to achieve this mission.
-Our work focuses on increasing awareness of the historical and ecological value of cultural landscapes through innovative scholarly research, site documentation and fieldwork, planning, preservation, management and design.
+The Center for Cultural Landscapes produces research and creates new models of innovative cultural landscape stewardship in the region, the nation, and around the globe.
+We are an interdisciplinary group of academics and designers who are connected to, and collaborate with, a larger group of associated professionals and organizations to achieve this mission.
+Our work focuses on increasing awareness of the historical, ecological, and social value of cultural landscapes through innovative scholarly research, site documentation and fieldwork, planning, preservation, management, and design.

-The Center for Cultural Landscapes is funded by the UVA Sara Shallenberger Brown Cultural Landscapes Initiative, UVA Vice Provost for the Arts, and the UVA School of Architecture Dean's office.
+Founded in 2015, the Center for Cultural Landscapes received inaugural support from the UVA School of Architecture Dean’s office.
+Our projects and events have been funded by the UVA Sara Shallenberger Brown Cultural Landscapes & Sites Initiative, UVA Vice Provost for the Arts, The Andrew W. Mellon Foundation, and the Jefferson Trust, an initiative of the University of Virginia Alumni Association.

-Our faculty has a long-standing reputation for inculcating an ethic of stewardship and preservation for the built environment in the students we teach.
-For us, design and planning for the future are not separate from preservation and sustainability.
-Creative design and innovative stewardship are tied both to respect to our common natural and cultural resources, and to the regeneration of the designed places we call home—our buildings, our cities, our countrysides, and our post-industrial complexes.
-We are committed to this critical perspective on place—one that gleans key lessons from the past and present, from historical patterns and ecological processes, in order to imagine how to regenerate places for the future.
-Our understanding of cultural landscapes includes buildings, landscapes, infrastructure and settlement patterns that are manifestations of the cultural values and everyday practices of communities, in a particular geography, over time.
-As architects, historians, landscape architects, planners, and preservationists, we deploy our analytical methods and research skills as tools so that we can engage a place, profoundly, deeply, and imaginatively.
-We believe this grounds our theories and practices, allowing us to move forward sensitively and creatively.
+We are committed to a critical perspective on place—one that gleans key lessons from the past and present, from historical patterns and ecological processes, in order to imagine how to regenerate places for the future.
+Creative design and innovative stewardship are tied both to respect for our common natural and cultural resources, and to the regeneration of the places we call home—our buildings, our cities, our countrysides, and our post-industrial complexes.
+Our understanding of cultural landscapes includes buildings, landscapes, infrastructure and settlement patterns as manifestations of the cultural values and everyday practices of communities, in a particular geography, over time.
+As an interdisciplinary community of scholars, designers, planners, and preservationists, we deploy our analytical methods and research skills as tools to engage a place, profoundly, deeply, and imaginatively.